 - Locked Door: You'll find a lot of these in every level.
 Sometimes the key for opening them can be fiendishly hidden.

-- Palette Swap: Strangely enough, there are quite a few enemies that get various palette swaps over the course of the mission.
+- There are quite a few enemies that get various palette swaps over the course of the mission.
 The most notable is the Mantid which goes from green, to brown to grey by the end of the mission.
 The green Mantid typically is your 'standard' version with a static energy pulse; the brown lacks this energy pulse but spawns annoying Echoes upon death; the grey is like the green but it generates almost triple the amount of energy pulses when fired upon and is generally faster.

 - The Mule, Piper, Gatling, Acolyte, Legionnaire and Warlord each have their own palette swaps but it doesn't seem to come with any additional upgrades to their weaponry or AI.